justinkimchi1/Nginx-configuration-with-UFW-Firewall/README.md

 cd 2420-as2-start
 ```

-And move the `generate-index` file into your new directory with this:
+And move the `generate_index` file into your new directory with this:
 ```
-sudo mv generate-index /var/lib/webgen/bin/
+sudo mv generate_index /var/lib/webgen/bin/
 ```

 Now create the index.html file